What Does it Take to Be a Media and Communication Equipment Worker?

 In the United States, there were 20,600 jobs for Media and Communication Equipment Worker in 2016.
 New jobs are being produced at a rate of 7.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Media and Communication Equipment Worker by 2026.
-Due to new job openings and attrition, there will be an average of 2,100 job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,100 job openings in this field each year.

 The states with the most job growth for Communication Equipment Worker are Idaho, North Carolina, and Louisiana.
 Watch out if you plan on working in New Hampshire, Michigan, or Alabama.
 These states have the worst job growth for this type of profession.

 Media and Communication Equipment Workers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.

-Below is a list of the median annual salaries for Media and Communication Equipment Workers in different U.S. states.
+How much do Media and Communication Equipment Workers make in different U.S. states?

 |State||Annual Mean Salary|